Discover industry contacts, program recipients, productions shooting and more.

-One-hour grant coaching sessions are available for new and previously unsuccessful applicants from underrepresented groups and regions of B.C.
-Grant coaches can provide feedback on your applications for Amplify BC programs.
+One-hour grant coaching sessions are available for new and previously unsuccessful applicants from underrepresented groups and regions of BC.
+Grant coaches can provide input on your applications for Amplify BC programs.

 This includes artists and companies from and serving the following groups:

 - Indigenous peoples

 - Deaf and Disability community, and those who live with chronic illness or are neurodiverse